substrait-io/substrait/site/docs/relations/physical_relations.md

 # Physical Relations

+There is no true distinction between logical and physical operations in Substrait.
+By convention, certain operations are classified as physical but all operations can be potentially used in any kind of plan.
+A particular set of transformations or target operators may (by convention) be considered the "physical plan" but this is a characteristic of the system consuming substrait as opposed to a definition within Substrait.

 ## Hash Equijoin Operator

 The hash equijoin join operator will build a hash table out of the right input based on a set of join keys.
 It will then probe that hash table for incoming inputs, finding matches.